marchbox/monorail/articles/2022-04/opening-day/opening-day.md

 ## Drawings

 I’ve been doodling since I was two years old.
 I drew all over my textbooks, even in my notebooks for our weekly writing assignments.
 I’ve never had proper training.
 I used to think that allowed me to draw freely.
-But in the past few years, I hit a wall – I wanted to draw “perfectly” like a professional illustrator, but my lack of training dragged me down, I often relied on happy accidents to meet my standard.
-Eventually, the frustration built up, I stopped drawing, for years, until last January, when I became aware of my anxiety issues.
-One day, I decided to start drawing something without caring about perfection and polish.
+But in the recent years, I hit a wall—I wanted to draw “perfectly” like a professional illustrator, but my lack of training kept dragging me down, I often relied on happy accidents to achieve what I want.
+Eventually, the frustration built up, I stopped drawing, for years, until last January, when I became aware of my anxiety issues and started to look for solutions.
+One day, I decided to start drawing something without caring about perfection and polish, I had a blast for about 2 months.
 You can see all drawings in that series on the [Drawings page][1].
 I will continue posting some of my old drawings and new ones as I go.

 ## Disney